-Ex post evaluations are a key element of the AF-TERG FY21-FY23 strategy and work programme, and beyond, originating from the request of the Adaptation Fund Board to develop post-implementation learning for Fund projects and programmes and provide accountability of results financed by the Fund.
+Ex post evaluations are a critical component of the AF-TERG FY21-FY23 strategy and work program, extending into future periods.
+These evaluations were initiated at the request of the Adaptation Fund Board to enhance post-implementation learning across the Fund’s projects and programs and to ensure accountability for the results financed by the Fund.

 The framework developed by the AF-TERG is an innovative and Fund-specific framework to conduct ex post evaluations.
 Given the relative novelty of climate change adaptation portfolios and the limited body of work on ex post evaluation for adaptation, it presents possible methods that have been piloted and field-tested in ex post evaluations in Samoa and Ecuador during fiscal year 2022 and in Argentina during fiscal years 2023-2024.